-The Confederate South's Most Famous Southern Belle: Hetty Cary
+The South's Most Fascinating Southern Belle: Hetty Cary

 Reigning Beauty in Baltimore